Outlander Tours of Scotland in 2020, departing from near Edinburgh

 Fort William – we’ll take the scenic drive south from Inverness to Fort William where you’ll stand in the foundations of the original Fort that once stood here.
 This Fort was also the Headquarters of Black Jack Randall in Outlander (not the filming location).

-Glencoe – enjoy one of the most stunningly beautiful drives in Scotland through this famous Glen and then into the Trossachs National Park as we head south back towards Edinburgh.
-Glencoe was used for the opening scenes in the series.
-You’ll be passing through the beautiful village of Killin where you’ll see the magnificent Falls of Dochart.
+Glencoe – enjoy one of the most stunningly beautiful drives in Scotland through this famous Glen.
+The drive then takes you through the Bridge of Orchy and into the Trossachs National Park as we head south towards Stirling.
+The instantly recognisable and breathtaking mountains of Glencoe were used for the opening credits in Outlander.

 Castle Leoch, which plays a leading role as home to Colum MacKenzie and his Clan.
 It also features in the first episode when Claire and Frank visit the castle when it stands in ruins.

 The tour finishes at Dunblane train station at around 4pm.
 From there you’ll be able to catch one of the regular trains direct into Edinburgh or Glasgow, or to Edinburgh Airport.
 If you require further accommodation after the tour ends, we strongly advise you to book your additional accommodation in Edinburgh or Glasgow and not in Dunblane.
 In the event of a road closure it may be necessary for us to end the tour at an alternative train station, and it would be far easier for you to make your way into Edinburgh or Glasgow from another station, than it would be to find your way to Dunblane.

 This is more than just a tour…

 Your tour guide wears the full Jacobite Kilt: called a féileadh-mór.
 This is the style of kilt worn by the Jacobites during the 1745 uprising, and by Jamie in Outlander.